DADA: HW 3: Tricky Jump

 ret

 This can be encoded on x86-64 using only six bytes, and the encoding does not change based on where the push instruction is placed.
-This makes it easy to compute the machine code seperately from inserting it somewhere, and so has been commonly seen in viruses.
+This makes it easy to compute the machine code separately from inserting it somewhere, and so has been commonly seen in viruses.

 One could also implement a “tricky jump” by inserting a conventional jump instruction: